sfc-gh-DShaw98/cortex-code-cli-workshop/README.md

 ## Step 2 — Add Predictive Signal (5 minutes)

-This step creates the **handoff point** from the SI agent to the Data Science workflow by adding a model-ready target variable.
+This step creates the **handoff point** from the SI agent to the Data Science workflow by adding a model-ready target variable (the predictive signal).

-### Run the Target Column Prompt
+### Run the Predictive Signal Prompt

 ```text
 Extend the existing dataset with a single business-relevant target variable.